Refinancing strategies for financially challenging times

-This option works well if you have another place to live for a short period, possibly at a relative’s or friend’s home.
+Renting your home works well if you have another place to live — such as a relative or a friend’s home — for a short period.

 You may even be able to charge more than you pay for your monthly mortgage payment.
 This would further assist you to make up for lost income or extra expenses.

-If you don’t have somewhere to go, consider renting out a room or a furnished basement.
+If you don’t have somewhere else to live, consider renting out a room or a furnished basement.
 You probably won’t make as much, but you may shore up your finances sufficiently to cover the mortgage.

 Before you proceed, be sure your insurance agent says you have adequate coverage.
 Thoroughly vet anyone you rent to, and have renters cover or contribute to payments for water, heating, electrical, and trash pickup.

 3. Consider selling

 If you don’t expect you’ll recover and return to making regular payments, selling the home may be the right move.